 As we journey through our Lent Devotional for Women, we’re going to be talking about the fact that life is hard and messy and there are people, and the people want to talk to us when we’re trying to think and interrupting us when we’re trying to love and they all need food and clean clothes…ARRGGGHHH!

-The next thing you know, all our good intentions to love more and love better get tossed out the window along with some biting remark, sassy comeback or just plain ‘ol angry words.
-And the anger?
-Does it come from fear of failing to love more?
-Or fear of being loved too little?
+The next thing you know, all our good intentions to love more and love better get tossed out the window along with some biting remark, sassy comeback, or just plain ‘ol angry words.

 In today’s Epistle (in the extraordinary form), the prophet Isaiah tells us that God is bountiful to forgive.
 And then in the Gospel, the reading tells of Jesus visiting the temple and tossing out the money changers because “My house shall be called a house of prayer.”

 Putting those reading together, let’s ask God to make our house a house of forgiveness and prayer…a prayer He will honor and answer.